Karlatemp/UnsafeAccessor/impl/testunit/README.md

 `jdk.internal.misc.Unsafe` is an internal API.
 The api is different on different JDKs.

-This module is for verity UnsafeAccessor can run on different JDKs.
+This module is for verify UnsafeAccessor can run on different JDKs.

 For the test.
 This unit will run with finally artifact `/impl/loader/libs/unsafe-accessor.jar`.